-To change your Parental Guidance Lock details, you will need to delete the cookies from your browser, then set up a new Parental Guidance Lock from our Parental Controls page.
+To change your Parental Guidance Lock details, you will need to delete the cookies from your browser (check our How do I clear the cache?
+FAQ if you're not sure how to do this), then set up a new Parental Guidance Lock from our Parental Controls page.

 If you permit a child to use your computer, you are solely responsible for determining whether the BBC content is appropriate for that child to view.
 The BBC Parental Guidance Lock provides a way to help you control how guidance-labelled BBC content may be played on your computer.
 If you turn on the Parental Guidance Lock, your browser will not be able to access guidance-labelled content unless you type in your password or PIN.